 - Lost Pets – Many pets go missing on Halloween night.
 Many times dogs and cats run away because they were scared of a loud noise or a strange person in costume.
 This can be avoided by leaving dogs and cats inside.
 Pet identification is also important.
 Make sure the information on your pets id is up to date.

 - Dog bites – Some dogs act aggressively when scared.
 Scared, aggressive dogs have been known to lash out and bite; also known as “fear biters”.
 These bites can be very dangerous and need medical attention.
 Dog bites can be avoided if owners act responsibly by keeping their dogs in a safe place.

 Halloween can be safe and fun for everyone when a few pet safety tips are followed.

-> You can download all 1 of Top 5 Halloween Risks To Pets: Halloween and Dogs and Cats Are Not Always A Safe Mix picture to your computer by right clicking photo and then save image as.
+You can download all 1 of Top 5 Halloween Risks To Pets: Halloween and Dogs and Cats Are Not Always A Safe Mix photo to your tablet by right clicking image and then save image as.
 Do not forget to share if you like this picture.